 Dr. Krista A. Murchison

-Assistant Professor in Medieval English and French Literature
+Assistant Professor of Late Medieval English Literature

 Originally from Canada, I have been researching and teaching medieval literature at Leiden University since 2016.
 At present (2020-2024), I am leading an individual Veni Grant project, Righting and Rewriting History: Recovering and Analyzing Manuscript Archives Destroyed During World War II.
 Funded by the Dutch Research Council, the project is aimed at using digital technology to virtually recreate and explore medieval manuscripts destroyed during the war.
 I am also Principal Investigator on another Dutch Research Council-funded project, The Open Medieval Editions by Students (TOMES) Anthology (2019-2020).
 Previous projects include an investigation of Anglo-Norman manuscripts, which was funded by an Europeana Research Grant.